-- Run engine to normal operating temperature.
-Operate air conditioner to lubricate compressor seals.
-Drain engine oil, replace filter, refill engine with fresh oil. - Remove windshield wiper blades and store inside the motor home. - Charge and remove both the vehicle and auxiliary batteries.
-Store them in a cool, dry place, and check the charge and water level every 30 days.
-For batteries with non-removable vent caps, check the specific gravity of the electrolyte periodically with a hydrometer or boost charge every three months.
-If the specific gravity is being checked, recharge the battery when it reaches 1.220.
-The time it takes the battery to reach 1.220 depends on its condition and the temperature.
-The colder the storage area, the slower the battery will self-discharge.
-A normal time between charges is three months. - Remove, clean and replace air conditioner filters.
-Cover the air conditioner shroud(s). - Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading. - [1] Remove batteries in clocks or other batterypowered devices. - During extended periods of storage, gasoline may deteriorate due to oxidation.
+Cover the windows on the inside with foil, cardboard, paper, etc., to reduce curtain, drape, and carpet fading.
+Remove batteries in clocks or other battery-powered devices.
+WHEN THE STATE OF During extended periods of storage, gasoline may deteriorate due to oxidation.
 This can damage rubber and other materials in the fuel system such as carburetor, accelerator pump, diaphragms, and carburetor inlet valves.
 It may also clog small orifices.
 Commercially available gasoline fuel stabilizers may be added whenever actual or expected storage periods exceed 60 days.
 Follow the additive manufacturer's instructions.
-Operate the vehicle regularly during the storage period to mix and circulate the anti-oxidant agent throughout the fuel system. - Check tire inflation pressures every 30 days.
-Maintain maximum rated cold inflation pressure. - Check the sealant around all roof and body seams and windows.
+Operate the vehicle regularly during the storage period to mix and circulate the anti-oxidant agent throughout the fuel system. y A. January III (MA) Check tire inflation pressures every 30 days.
+Maintain maximum rated cold inflation pressure.
+Check the sealant around all roof and body seams and windows.
 Reseal if necessary.
-See "Sealant Renewal" section. - Lubricate all locks and hinges as described in the "MAINTENANCE" chapter.
+See Sealant Renewal section. hand of had it is to be Lubricate all locks and hinges as described in the Maintenance chapter.
+Grand Control of the Remove high grass or weed growth.